 Park and recreation agencies nationally have responded to NRPA’s call to action by installing Monarch Waystations, creating new habitat areas for monarchs and other pollinators, enabling the public to participate in citizen science projects relating to monarch conservation, and more.
 NRPA is particularly committed to involving children and youths in monarch conservation, as are the hundreds of parks that are providing educational programs, conservation projects, and hands-on learning about the monarch and its fight for survival.

 NRPA’s acceptance into the Monarch Joint Venture partnership is significant recognition of the contributions of parks and recreation nationally to monarch conservation.
 As part of the North American Monarch Conservation Plan, the Monarch Joint Venture works throughout the U.S. “to conserve and protect monarch populations and their migratory phenomena by implementing science-based habitat conservation and restoration measures in collaboration with multiple stakeholders.”

 NRPA’s goal is to engage every public park and recreation agency in collectively working to restore the monarch to former numbers and habitats.
 Coming soon will be a national survey of park agencies to determine the level of need for training and resources; new opportunities for advanced training through webinars and education programs on how to create and restore habitat for monarchs; how to engage the public in citizen science; and how to involve children in monarch conservation; and other initiatives of the Parks for Monarchs campaign.

 Learn more information about the MJV announcement regarding NRPA’s acceptance to the MJV partnership and about the Parks for Monarchs campaign.
 If you would like to sign your agency on to the Parks for Monarchs campaign, please email Richard Dolesh.

-Richard J. Dolesh, is the Vice-President for Conservation and Parks for NRPA.
+Richard J. Dolesh is NRPA's Vice-President for Conservation and Parks.